Many individuals applying for jobs that require background checks wonder, can you be denied employment for dismissed charges?

 Keep in mind that this mostly applies to jobs with private employers and government jobs tend to have stricter hiring policies.

-Many people will be asked about their criminal record on job applications and will be wondering if charges are dismissed do you have a criminal record, and the answer is usually no. However, some job applications will ask individuals if they have ever been arrested or charged with a crime.
+Many people will be asked about their criminal record on job applications and will be wondering if charges are dismissed do they have a criminal record, and the answer is usually no. However, some job applications will ask individuals if they have ever been arrested or charged with a crime.
 In this case, people with dismissed charges should answer ‘yes’.

 As far as misdemeanors that prevent employment are concerned, only those that are directly related to the job, or are violent in nature will stand out as red flags on a background check.

-So, can you pass a background check with a dismissed misdemeanor?
+So, can you pass a background screening with a dismissed misdemeanor?
 In most cases, a dismissed charge of any kind will not impact employment and dismissed misdemeanors are especially unlikely to play a role.

 Will a Dismissed Felony Affect Employment?